 Why Drama Class and Arts Education is Vital for SEL

-I’d always heart how important arts education is in social-emotional learning.
+I’d always hear how important arts education is in social-emotional learning.
 But it wasn’t until I was in the classroom as a drama teacher that I experienced it firsthand.
 Then I saw how powerful arts SEL really is.

 Articles like this one from the New Jersey Board of Education support this by saying, “One of the most important avenues for (social and emotional learning) to take place is in the visual and performing arts.”
 They call it a potential superpower for schools who embrace it, and I definitely know this to be true.
-Skills like decision making, relationship building, and being both self-aware and socially aware are all important when it comes to creating art.
-And one of the best ways this can happen is with drama class.
-It can work wonders for middle and high school students.

-Drama class helps us explore our true selves.
+1. Drama class helps us explore our true selves.

 Drama is all about being a different character than oneself, right?
 This is true in a lot of ways, but at the same time, playing someone different often helps students tap into truths about themselves.
 It can help them portray a range of emotions that may not be “allowed” either by their own self-restriction, their family, or even society as a whole.
 When they can explore other emotions through a character, it can help students access their own emotions, learn empathy, and practice resilience.